-DEP is prohibited from funding projects that provide only recreational benefits.
-All funded projects are required to have an identifiable beach erosion control or beach preservation benefit directed toward maintaining or enhancing the sand in the system.
-The following is a list of activities that are ineligible for cost sharing:
+The DEP is prohibited from funding projects that provide only recreational benefits.54 All funded projects are required to have an identifiable beach erosion control or beach preservation benefit directed toward maintaining or enhancing the sand in the system.55 The following is a list of activities that are ineligible for cost sharing:

 - Recreational structures, such as piers, decks, and boardwalks. - Park activities and facilities, except for erosion control. - Aesthetic vegetation. - Water quality components of stormwater management systems. - Experimental or demonstration projects, unless favorably peer-reviewed or scientifically documented. - Hard structures, unless designed for erosion control or to enhance beach nourishment project longevity or bypassing performance. - Operations and maintenance, with the exception of nourishment. - Maintenance and repair of over-walks. - Navigation construction, operation, and maintenance activities, except those elements whose purpose is to place or keep sand on adjacent beaches.
-56
+56 management and inlet management projects.57 The review considered the current statutory criteria and related administrative rules, as well as the funding request application process, information requirements, and timeline.58 The OPPAGA also reviewed how the DEP uses each ranking criteria for establishing the annual priority order for beach management and restoration projects.59

-In December of 2014, the Office of Program Policy Analysis and Government Accountability (OPPAGA) released a report evaluating DEP's process for selecting and prioritizing beach management and inlet management projects.
-The review considered the current statutory criteria and related administrative rules, as well as the funding request application process, information requirements, and timeline.
-OPPAGA also reviewed how DEP uses each ranking criteria for establishing the annual priority order for beach management and restoration projects.
+In December 2014, the Office of Program Policy Analysis and Government Accountability (OPPAGA) released a report evaluating the DEP's process for selecting and prioritizing beach